-Commitment Regional output/outcome Progress Update Sustainability (£70,000) The project is intended to provide a collaborative approach to the Climate Change emergency declared by the Scottish Government.
+Commitment Regional output/outcome Progress Update Sustainability (£21,000) The project is intended to provide a collaborative approach to the Climate Change emergency declared by the Scottish Government.
 In doing so it will seek to support projects within individual colleges and throughout the Glasgow College Region.
 GCRB has joined the EAUC (the Environmental Association of Universities and Colleges).
-The new Environmental Sustainability Manager is due to take up the new role on 2 April 2021.
-Deliver a support service for care experienced young people (£60,000) Regional care- experienced support service established across the three colleges, with Action for Children staff working alongside college student support staff to provide additional support both in college and off site, for care experienced learners.
+The Environmental Sustainability Manager was in post for the final four months of the year.
+Actual expenditure for the financial year was £21,000 compared to a budget of £70,000 due to the delays in recruiting to the post (as a result of Covid-19).
+Deliver a support service for care experienced young people (£72,000) Regional care- experienced support service established across the three colleges, with Action for Children staff working alongside college student support staff to provide additional support both in college and off site, for care experienced learners.
 The project commenced in August 2019 and is co-funded, and delivered by, Action for Children.
 The contract for services is in place and the regional costs are £60,000 (together with additional matched funding of a similar amount).
-Mental health, welfare and wellbeing (£10,000) 3 Following previous POA work, TogetherAll online support access was provided, training sessions delivered and a Code of Practice developed for sharing with the colleges as well as adoption by GCRB.
-Given the continued, and indeed growing, importance of this area of activity, it is intended that GCRB continues to support on-going activity in this area, including support for CPD sessions across colleges delivered in partnership with Charlie Waller Trust, delivery of a self-diagnostic tool which colleges may wish to make use of in their own mental health activity.
-In addition, exploring options for challenge fund activity.
-Working in collaboration with Glasgow colleges and Student Associations, seeking additional partnership work and enhancement.